harperchen/SEAL/README.md

 - `config.py` details the location of all intermediate data.

 ## Acknowledgement
 We appreciate the underlying value-flow analysis engine Clearblue@HKUST.
-Please refer to the [offcial page](https://www.clearblueinnovations.org/) to gain more information about the powerful tool, and learn how to [customize your bug checkers](https://www.clearblueinnovations.org/docs/4-develop-examples/vulnerability_detection/) and achieve [other program analysis tasks](https://www.clearblueinnovations.org/docs/4-develop-examples/generate_program_query/)!
+Please refer to the [offcial page](https://www.clearblueinnovations.org/) and [published papers](https://www.clearblueinnovations.org/docs/7-papers/) to gain more information about the powerful tool.
+You can learn how to [customize your bug checkers](https://www.clearblueinnovations.org/docs/4-develop-examples/vulnerability_detection/) and achieve [other program analysis tasks](https://www.clearblueinnovations.org/docs/4-develop-examples/generate_program_query/)!